nescalas/nescala-2023-planning/master-checklist.md

 ## June - August

+- [ ] Start thinking seriously about how to run a truly multi-modal conference, with some people attending in person and some online.
+Do we want different price tiers, with a really inexpensive online membership?
 - [ ] Set up at least an email alias, maybe a GSuite account, for the core concom, so that we have a single public email address that goes to the team.
 - [ ] Begin sounding out sponsors.
 Not looking for any commitments yet, but touch base and start to figure out who is plausible and what the contacts are at each company.
 - [ ] Keep talking up the organization locally, and look for more committee. *Ideal* size is 10-12, although that's ambitious.